bconf-lang/bconf/SPEC.md

 -   bconf is case-sensitive, so `key` is different from `Key`
 -   Values are not hoisted; variables, imports, etc., must be declared before they are used.
 -   The root of the document is always an object

-Key Terms:

 -   A primitive value is a simple, single value.
 These are `strings`, `numbers`, `booleans`, or `null`.
--   A block value is a container for other values.
-These are `objects` and `arrays`

 ## Comments